maxleungtszchun/customerAnalytics/README.md

 ## Three Examples
 ## 1. RFM Analysis
 In this analysis, the RFM scores of customers during period 0 and 1 are calculated by using period 0 and 1 transaction data.
 Click [here](https://drive.google.com/file/d/1G6AeKId11lOupRLLzFJYVO-6qRNrESMH/view?usp=sharing) to see the same results calculated by using Excel.
 You may ask why bother using R?
 1. Excel can not handle data having more than 1,048,576 rows.
-For the dataset in the example, it is okay to use Excel.
-However, if you have other datasets that have more than 1 million rows, R is a better choice; 2.
+For the dataset in this example, it is okay to use Excel.
+However, if you have other datasets that have more than 1 million rows, using R is a better choice; 2.
 If the same process is going to be performed repeatedly, using R is a better choice.

 Actionable Recommendation:
 Marketing resoucres (e.g. promotion resources) can be allocated to the customers that have higher RFM scores in order to optimize response rates.